BushraAloraini/Android-Vulnerabilities/README.md

  Note: To show records analyzed in our study, filter "Include" feild to "YES".
 Then, to show Android apps vulnerabilities, filter "Software Type" to "Android app".

+## 2- Ubuntu 64-bit 16.4 vm
+The virtual machine includes the source code of the following Android vulnerabilities:
+- CVE-2008-0985
+- CVE-2012-4190
+- CVE-2014-1705
+- CVE-2014-1710
+- CVE-2014-3201
+- CVE-2016-5182
+- CVE-2016-5199
+- CVE-2016-5200
+- CVE-2017-5014

+In addition, the vm has the following static analysis tools install:
+- RATS
+- Flawfinder
+- Cppcheck
+- Clang static analyzer
+- Frama-C along with Frama-Clang
+- IKOS

+### Usage
+To analysis the source code of the above vulnerable apps using above static analysis tools execute `run_analysis.sh`  script